Home > Windows files > svchost.exe

 Ramesh

-Summary: 194 users judge svchost.exe to be an essential file that should not be touched.
+Summary: 194 users consider svchost.exe essential and should not be removed.
 31 users consider it harmless.
 However, 78 users consider this to be a suspicious process and would like to get rid of it.
-For this reason, 189 users have already deleted svchost.exe. source: file.net
+For this reason, 189 users have already removed svchost.exe. source: file.net

 How to uninstall the program or Background Intelligent Transfer Service

-To remove Host Process from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove Host Process from your computer, please follow the manual instructions below.

 3. Click Add or remove programs.